-I maintain the BBQ Beat Blog and I started the BBQ Beat Podcast because I want to do my part of sustain the American Way of Life as it pertains to BBQ and promote all that’s good and blessed to be a part of it.
+I maintain the BBQ Beat Blog and I started the BBQ Beat Podcast because I want to do my part to sustain the American Way of Life as it pertains to BBQ and promote all that’s good and blessed to be a part of it.

 OK… so that’s why I’m doing all this… in a nutshell at least.